swathi-manjunatha/real-time-stock-market-data-pipeline/README.md

 * A Python-based Kafka Producer simulates stock price data in real time using a CSV data feed.
 * Data is streamed to a Kafka topic hosted on an AWS EC2 instance.

-🖼️ *Suggested Image:* Code snippet or screenshot of the Kafka Producer script (Google Colab/Jupyter Notebook).

 ---